boutell/ml-sharp-ez/README.md

 ## "Hey, it's slow"

 Yeah, if you don't have an NVIDIA card it'll probably wind up using your CPU rather than your GPU unless you do some patching.
 So you won't get the "one second" results you may have seen mentioned.
-But it still does the job in about a minute per image even on my relatively wimpy Intel laptop.
+But it still does the job in about a minute per image even on my relatively wimpy AMD laptop.
 And in just 18 seconds on my Macbook Pro!
 So it's still pretty cool.